 Traditional Insurance Plan

 - Eligible medical expenses are restricted

-- Items that you wish to claim under this policy may be restricted by an annual or life time maximum or require special authorization in order to obtain eligibility.
+- Items that you wish to claim under this policy may be restricted by an annual or life-time maximum, or require special authorization in order to obtain eligibility.

-- At time of enrollment, medical history will be requested and pre-existing conditions may be excluded or reduced from coverage.
+- At the time of enrollment, medical history will be requested and pre-existing conditions may be excluded or reduced from coverage.

 - Expenses are not restricted by type of expense, only on the dollar amount

 - You will have access to a wider range of eligible expenses

 - A PHSP / HSA will not restrict or limit benefits due to a pre-existing medical condition

 - Under a fully insured program, you will receive a plan booklet outlining the items that are covered, and also the ones restricted or excluded by definition, co-insurance, deductibles, or fee guides.
 Figuring out your coverage and if it will be reimbursed partially or in full can get complicated.

 - A PHSP is typically only restricted by dollar amount.
 You will have 100% coverage for all eligible expenses up to your spending account limit.
 Your account balance is updated by the administrator every time a claim is processed, eliminating the need to keep track of this information manually.

 Traditional Insurance Plan

 - Your benefits may be restricted by an annual single/family deductible

 - Benefits can be restricted by a co-insurance of 50%-80%